SOM-Research/jsonDiscoverer/README.md

 What is this project about?
 ---------------------------

 The JSON discoverer is a tool that allows you to get the implicit schema of your JSON documents.
-The tool is inspired in the research paper [Discovering Implicit Schemas in JSON Data](http://hal.inria.fr/docs/00/81/89/45/PDF/icwe2013-CanovasCabot.pdf) published in the [ICWE'13 conference](http://icwe2013.webengineering.org/).

 The tool also supports the discovery of composition links among the elements of the schemas of several APIs.

+The tool is inspired in the research papers [Discovering Implicit Schemas in JSON Data](http://hal.inria.fr/docs/00/81/89/45/PDF/icwe2013-CanovasCabot.pdf) and [Composing JSON-based Web APIs](http://modeling-languages.com/composing-json-based-web-apis/) published in the [ICWE'13 conference](http://icwe2013.webengineering.org/) and [ICWE'14 conference](http://icwe2014.webengineering.org/), respectively.

 What can you find in this repository?
 -------------------------------------